florin-rosca-us/greetings/README.md

 To stop containers: `docker compose down`

-TODO: Automate Docker stuff in build with something like [gradle-docker](https://github.com/palantir/gradle-docker).
+> TODO: Automate Docker stuff in build with something like [gradle-docker](https://github.com/palantir/gradle-docker).
 Warning: that project is "on life support"...
 Also, test with Docker containers?

 ## Service

-The service publishes an enpoint at http://localhost:8080/greeting
+The service publishes an endpoint at http://localhost:8080/greeting

 ### OpenAPI Definition
 To add an OpenAPI definition endpoint, add `springdoc-openapi-starter-webmvc-ui` dependency.